mirandabugarin/hsta-app-2/README.md

 ## Available Scripts

-In the project directory, you can run: more changes RUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUnwlqkfnlasknfalskfnalskfndalskfnalskfnaslkgnalskfnalsf
+In the project directory, you can run: 123514245124525more changes RUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUnwlqkfnlasknfalskfnalskfndalskfnalskfnaslkgnalskfnalsf

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+OKOKOKOKOK
 The page will reload if you make edits.\
 You will also see any lint errors in the console.